 Via San Pietro: Here is the seventeenth-century church of S. Pietro (5) built on a preexisting Medieval church, next to the sixteenth-century convent of the Benedictine nuns.
 Via Sant'Orsola: on the north side the structure of the ancient building by the sea can be seen.
 Noteworthy at nr.
-13 Palazzo Galante Gadaleta, which leads to Torrione Passari (2), a cylindrical sixteenth-century fortification built to improve the defensive structures of the city and adapt them to the new firearms
+13 Palazzo Galante Gadaleta, which leads to Torrione Passari (2), a cylindrical sixteenth-century fortification built to improve the defensive structures of the city and adapt them to the new firearms.

 Via Piazza: it is accessed through the large arch of the city gate, the only one left of the medieval city wall.
-At nr.
-10 and 12, the Seat of the People - of which no traces remain- and the Seat of the Nobles-of which the coat of arms of the City remains topped by the image of the Madonna dei Martiri, patron saint of Molfetta - scan be seen.
-Noticeable also is the church of S. Andrea (4) originally built in the twelfth century and remodeled in the seventeenth - eighteenth centuries Vico Muro: narrow access street to the panoramic walk on the ancient walls of the village.
+Noteworthy at nr.
+10 and 12 is the Seat of the Nobles - of which the coat of arms of the City remains topped by the image of the Madonna dei Martiri, patron saint of Molfetta - while no traces remain of the Seat of the People.
+Noticeable also is the church of S. Andrea (4) originally built in the twelfth century and remodeled in the seventeenth - eighteenth centuries.

+Vico Muro: narrow access street to the panoramic walk on the ancient walls of the village.